DvbyDt/Namaste-React/Inception/Readme.md

 Sometimes the request needs to fetch some details from a server from another domain.So, it's basically doing a CORS request i.e. **Cross Origin Resource Sharing**.
 So, this request will basically fetch details from a server at different domain compared to the client's.So, it's basically up to us to allow CORS i.e. allow the website to load the web pages from another domain.

+**What is diference between React and ReactDOM**
+React library is used to create views whereas ReactDOM is used to render the UI in the browser and also to interact with the DOM.

+**What is difference between react.development.js and react.production.js files via CDN?**
+The files present in react.production.js are minified files i.e they are small in size in comparison to the files in react.development.js.So, it's much easier to catch erros in the development.js than in production.js.
+As production.js is minified it will throw complex error messages which will be hard to debug.
+But as it is minified user will get better performance.

+**What is async and defer?**
+Async and defer are basically boolean attributes which are used to effectively fetch the external script.
+Usually it has 3 cases:<br/>
+1. Without async and defer: So, in this what happens is when HTML parsing is done and it encounters the script tag so, the parsing is stopped and the script files are fetched and executed only then the parsing resumes.
+This results in incomplete DOM and sometimes the webpage also loads slower.
+2. With async: Here whenever parsing is done and as soon as it encounters the script tag it is fetched asynchronously and as soon as it is fetched it is executed.
+So, the parsing waits till it's executed and is resumed after that.
+This is useful for fetching googleAPi etc.
+3. With defer: This is by far the safest option here what happens is the HTML parsing is done parallely and when the script tag is encountered, it is fetched parallely and executed once the parsing is completed i.e. the DOM is completely loaded.
+So, this is useful if you have interdependent script tags.